-This is something folks on the coasts often don’t realize.
+This is something many folks on the coasts often don’t realize.
 If you live in Michigan or Wisconsin, you can fully appreciate how dangerous it is to drive at night.

 Angelenos fear drunk drivers, while Michiganders fear deer… and for a very good reason; collisions can be as bad as hitting another vehicle head-on.

 The Insurance Institute for Highway Safety (IIHS) estimates that per year, there are 1.5 million car accidents involving deer.
 If you live in the most overpopulated states, your odds of hitting a deer can average 1 in 50 during a given year.
 (1)

 Think about that… by the time you’re age 70 (driving for 50+ years) it’s probable you have had at least one accident involving a deer.

 While some argue the morality of shooting Bambi, it’s hard to argue that hunting season makes the roads safer in states like Pennsylvania and West Virginia.

 But is venison safe to eat?
 For you or even your dog?